 7. Slack for staying in touch with your team

 If you're struggling with communication, this is where Slack will save you.
 It's a messaging app for teams who put robots on Mars.
-Yes, that's right – the team behind Mars Curiosity Rover is one of tens of thousands of teams around the world using Slack to make their working lives simpler and more productive.
+Yes, that's right – the team behind Mars Curiosity Rover is one of tens of thousands of teams around the world using Slack to make their working lives more straightforward and more productive.
 It even has a super handy mobile app, so you can get notified when you're not sat at your laptop.

 Free | Visit the site